mkollaro/taskrunner/README.md

 something and only run the cleanups after you are done.
 To skip the cleanups, you can do:

-    $ bin/taskrunner examples/simple.py pipeline --cleanup=no
+    $ bin/taskrunner examples/simple.py pipeline --cleanup=never

 To run the cleanups only:

-    $ bin/taskrunner examples/simple.py pipeline --cleanup=only
+    $ bin/taskrunner examples/simple.py pipeline --cleanup=pronto

+You can also use the options `--cleanup=on_success` or `--cleanup=on_failure`, which will get executed based on how the `run` turned out.

 Don't forget to make the cleanups independent of the runs, otherwise this won't work.

-#### Signal handling
+#### Exception and signal handling

+When an exception occurs in the task run, its traceback is logged and it jumps right into the cleanups.
+However, it doesn't clean up the tasks that didn't run (but it does clean up the task which failed and got only partially executed).

+If you get an exception during some cleanup, the traceback is logged but execution continues with the next task's cleanup.

+The list of errors gets logged again after everything else finishes, in the order they happened.

 If you terminate the run using `ctrl-c` (also known as *SIGINT*), it will go straight to the cleanups.
 Sending the termination signal again will stop it completely.
 This works for the *SIGTERM* signal too.

 #### The name of a task